AIGUL2/tonality_analysig/README.md

 6. SentiRusColl, 2019 (https://github.com/kotelnikov-ev/SentiRusColl)

-At the moment, the code is under development and needs improvements.

-The tonality markup by dictionaries is performed correctly, but the error lies in counting the total number of positive/negative notes for each dictionary in the part of experiment with lexicons.

-This error requires time and computing resources to solve it, but it does not affect the results of current research work, since the purpose of the work is not to study the performance of various Russian lexicons, but study of the actual linguistic features of emotional states.

 I hope for your attention and understanding.
 The code serves informational purposes and gives an idea of the overall picture of the study.